-In 2017, fifteen independent Australian artists shared in over $85,000 of grants to present work at the 2018 Adelaide Fringe:
+In 2017, thirteen independent Australian artists shared in over $85,000 of grants to present work at the 2018 Adelaide Fringe:

 Not Today’s Yesterday blends classical Indian dance (Bharatanatyam) and contemporary dance in a striking, intelligent and engaging evisceration of ‘pretty’ and ‘suitable’ historical stories.
 It is a one-woman show which subversively co-opts whitewashing against itself.
 The inspiration stems from our concerns that revisionist and airbrushed histories have become a central issue of tension throughout the world, in particular Western democracies.